Employee Orientation Program

-Responsibility for successful completion of the program rests with the Division of Human Resources and the employee's immediate supervisor.
+Responsibility for successful completion of the program rests with the Division of Human Capital Services and the employee's immediate supervisor.

-Division of Human Resources: Parts 1 and 2
+Division of Human Capital Services: Parts 1 and 2

 Representatives meet with new employees and present a standardized orientation program.
-The scheduled dates and times for employee orientation may be found at the following web site: http://www.k-state.edu/hr/hr-liaisons/benefits/orientation.html
+See scheduled dates and times for employee orientation

-The Division of Human Resources is also responsible for developing and implementing the orientation strategy and for maintaining records.
+The Division of Human Capital Services is also responsible for developing and implementing the orientation strategy and for maintaining records.

 The Immediate Supervisor: Part 3

-The employee's immediate supervisor provides the work unit orientation as outlined in the Orientation Checklist (PDF).
+The employee's immediate supervisor provides the work unit orientation as outlined in the Orientation Checklist.
 (The department may add any additional topics that will contribute to the employee's assimilation.)

-Employee orientation (Parts 1-3) shall be completed within 30 days of the classified employee's appointment date.
+Employee orientation (Parts 1-3) shall be completed within 30 days of the university support staff employee's appointment date.
 Unclassified employees should also complete employee orientation (Parts 1-2) within 30 days of their appointment.

-Departments can help by scheduling new employees for the Division of Human Resources' Employee Orientation program as quickly as possible.
+Departments can help by scheduling new employees for the Division of Human Capital Services Employee Orientation program as quickly as possible.
 Pre-registration is required.
-To register, access New Employee Orientation Registration.

-All new classified employees and any classified employees rehired after a two-year or greater absence are required to complete Employee Orientation, Parts 1-3.
-All new unclassified employees are strongly encouraged to attend the Division of Human Resources' orientation.
+All new university support staff employees and any university support staff employees rehired after a two-year or greater absence are required to complete Employee Orientation, Parts 1-3.
+All new unclassified employees are strongly encouraged to attend the Division of Human Capital Services orientation.

-If, during the Employee Orientation Program (Parts 1-2), an employee wants to enroll in a benefits program for which he/she is eligible, the Division of Human Resources will complete the enrollment form (e.g. savings bonds, health insurance).
+If, during the Employee Orientation Program (Parts 1-2), an employee wants to enroll in a benefits program for which he/she is eligible, the Division of Human Capital Services will complete the enrollment form (e.g. savings bonds, health insurance).

-The Division of Human Resources will document completion of the Employee Orientation Program in the HRIS Training Administration database.
+The Division of Human Capital Services will document completion of the Employee Orientation Program in the HRIS Training Administration database.